SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 • Karen Allen (2013): Raiders of the Lost Ark, Starman

-Now in its 15th year, PTFF continues to strengthen its reputation for outstanding programming.
-About the 2009 Festival, Moira Macdonald of The Seattle Times wrote:
+Now in its 19th year, PTFF continues to strengthen its reputation for outstanding programming.

 CALL FOR ENTRIES / SUBMISSION GUIDELINES